Sunday, 17 November 2024

 In conclusion, the SHR’s delayed response and limited engagement with the broader issue of RAAC has only deepened the frustration felt by those affected.
 As Mr. Chowdhry continues to advocate for affected homeowners, he remains committed to pressing for greater transparency and accountability from both the SHR and the Scottish Government.
 “We will not stop until homeowners receive the support and recognition they deserve,” he vowed.
 The time for action is now, and the call for a review of the SHR’s role is more urgent than ever.

-Mr. Chowdhry will write to all 16 social housing landlords and councils mentioned in the most recent Scottish Housing Regulator report, which lists 2,445 tenanted homes, to obtain accurate figures for all tenanted/evacuated homes and any additional known private homes within their remit.
+However, Mr. Chowdhry will write to all 16 social housing landlords and councils mentioned in the most recent Scottish Housing Regulator report, which lists 2,445 tenanted homes, to obtain accurate figures for all tenanted/evacuated homes and any additional known private homes within their remit.
 So far, 814 privately owned homes—excluding two further blocks of flats—brings the total to 3,259 affected homes.

-Aberdeen City Council (from report):
+Aberdeen City Council (from report to full council):

 Number of homes: 366 council homes and 138 privately owned properties